CodeGlassDotIO/Docs/_docs/Editions/Experimental.md

 description: Expensive Edition with all the new toys.
 ---
 # Experimental Edition
+{% include alertNoTitle.html type="info" content="This edition is only available on request." %}

 The Experimental edition are experimental builds of CodeGlass with features that might not be released yet to the public as they are not proven stable enough.
+It is only available on request, and pricing is decided per request.

 The Experimental edition also include all the features of the [Pro Edition](Pro.md).